bitsof/bitsof/content/blog/posts/ai-business-automation.md

+---
-# AI in Sales: Why Your Team Needs a Smart Assistant, Not a Replacement
+title: "AI in Sales: Why Your Team Needs a Smart Assistant, Not a Replacement"
+date: 2024-03-20
+description: "Explore how AI can empower sales teams through smart automation while maintaining the human touch in customer relationships."
+tags: ["AI", "Sales", "Automation", "Business"]
+---

 ## Introduction: Beyond the AI Hype